When you experience a flare-up of back pain, your first thought might be to reach for medication.

 Side effects: Irritability, drowsiness, and stomach upset

-Bearing in mind that muscle relaxants can be addictive, they should never be taken at a higher dosage than what your doctor prescribed, nor should they be taken without a prescription or for longer than intended.
+Bearing in mind that muscle relaxants can be addictive, they should never be taken at a higher dosage than what your doctor prescribes, nor should they be taken without a prescription or for longer than intended.

 While they’re usually prescribed to treat depression, there is evidence that antidepressants can be prescribed for pain.